-The Vice President for Business Administration or the appropriate Vice President and Airport Manager is responsible for establishing an Evaluation Committee (EC) when required to evaluate concession RFP proposals.
+The Vice President for Business Administration or the appropriate Vice President and Airport Manager is responsible for establishing an EC when required to evaluate concession RFP proposals.
 The size and composition of the EC shall be tailored to each individual concession procurement action.
-The EC should have a minimum of 3 voting members with a broad base of experience.
+The EC should have a minimum of three voting members with a broad base of experience.
 For larger or complex concession procurements, non-voting representation from the Office of General Counsel and Equal Opportunity Programs Department may be included.
 The EC should include members from outside the Airports Authority office that is conducting the procurement.
-In addition, consultant contractors and other professionals may be requested to provide EC members.
+In addition, consultant contractors and other professionals may be requested to provide individuals to serve as EC members.

 In order to ensure independent evaluations, no two voting EC members should work for the same first-level supervisor, nor should a supervisor and a subordinate serve as EC members.
 All EC members shall be unbiased and be capable of objectively assessing the merits of the various proposals.
 All members of the EC shall each have one vote.
-The EC chairperson may request other personnel to attend an evaluation committee meeting in an advisory capacity.
+The Chair of the EC may request other personnel to attend meetings in an advisory capacity.